How to Get a Narcissist to Forgive You: 10 Ways

-One of the common questions many people ask is “do narcissists forgive?”
-Considering their temperaments and emotional conditioning, knowing how to get a narcissist to forgive you after you have wronged them seems to be an entire course worth studying.
+One of the questions that people might ask is, “Do narcissists forgive?”
+Considering their temperaments and emotional conditioning, knowing how to get a narcissist to forgive you after you have wronged them can seem to be an entire course worth studying.

-However, if you are in a relationship with one, knowing how to effectively apologize to a narcissist is necessary because, at some point, you are bound to make mistakes that may put a strain on the relationship.
+However, if you are in a relationship with one, knowing how to apologize to a narcissist effectively can be necessary because, at some point, you are bound to make mistakes that may put a strain on the relationship.

-How do you navigate that treacherous terrain when a narcissist demands an apology?
-Should you apologize to a narcissist even when you aren’t sure of the outcome of your apologies?
-What do you do when a narcissist is mad at you?
+So, how do you walk that treacherous terrain when a narcissist demands an apology?
+Should you be apologizing to a narcissist even when you aren’t sure of the outcome of your apologies?
 How do you get a narcissist to forgive you?

-These and more are the common questions that would be comprehensively dealt with in this article.
-If you are looking for how to make your relationship with a narcissist work, you would find this invaluable.
+These and more are the common questions we will deal with here.
+If you are looking for how to make your relationship with a narcissist work, you might find this information invaluable.

 How does a narcissist act in a relationship?

-This is a critical question that may be going on in your mind right now.
-Before giving you an answer, let’s take a quick look at who a narcissist truly is.
+We can understand that this is a critical question that may be going on in your mind right now.
+However, before giving you an answer, let’s take a quick look at who a narcissist truly is.

 A narcissist is much more than that person who posts many selfies of themselves on Instagram.
 A narcissist is one who is dealing with a psychological disorder professionally referred to as Narcissistic Personality disorder.

-According to a transcript documented by the American Psychological Association, Narcissism is founded upon 4 critical pillars; lack of empathy, grandiosity, a chronic sense of entitlement, and the inordinate need to seek validation/admiration from other people.
+According to a transcript documented by the American Psychological Association, narcissism is founded upon 4 critical pillars: lack of empathy, grandiosity, a chronic sense of entitlement, and the excessive need to seek validation/admiration from other people.

-First of all, they behave as though their opinions are the best/highest, they tend to relate with their partners as though they are incompetent, and always want to be at the receiving end of emotional support, admiration, and praise.
+First of all, they can behave as though their opinions are the best/highest; they tend to relate with their partners as though they might be incompetent and may always want to be at the receiving end of emotional support, admiration, and praise.

 Does a narcissist ever forgive you?

 Even when narcissists make you apologize for your wrongs, do they truly ever forgive?
-This is one question that may be a bit difficult to answer, because of the different sides to this coin.
+Should you apologize to a narcissist?
+This is one question that may be a bit difficult to answer because of the different sides to this coin.

 At first glance, it is safe to say that narcissists tend to hold grudges more than the average person.
 This can be directly attributed to the many internal battles they have to fight.